YuriDelgado/ipaddresses/README.md

-# README
+# IPvalidator

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Description:
+This app processes IP addresses received as text strings, and validate the ips received and return an array with informing if the IP is valid or not.

+* Ruby on Rails version
+`6.0.3.4`

 * Ruby version

-* System dependencies
+`2.7.0`

-* Configuration
+* Run the project:
+`rails s`

 * Database creation

-* Database initialization
+`rails db:migrate`

-* How to run the test suite
+* How to run the test suite (minitest)

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+`rails test`,
+`rails test:system`